 Tahini is a paste or spread made from grinding sesame seeds.
 It’s like a sesame version of peanut butter.

-It’s use extensively in Middle Eastern cooking.
-Most famously as the nutty ingredient in hummus and babaganoush.
+It’s use extensively in Middle Eastern cuisine especially Lebanese.
+Most famously as the nutty ingredient in the classic dips hummus and babaganoush.

 The Best Tahini Substitutes

-Cashew, almond, brazil nut or any combination of the above.
-All add the creamy richness that you get from tahini.
-The flavour profiles of these nut butters are slightly different but that’s not necessarily a bad thing.
+Cashew butter, macadamia nut butter, brazil nut butter, ABC butter (which contains almonds, brazil nuts or cashews) or any combination of the above.
+All add the creamy richness and nutty flavor that you get from tahini.
+The flavor profile of these nut butters are slightly different but that’s not necessarily a bad thing.

-The only downside is nut butters tend to be much more expensive than their sesame seed based cousin.
+The only downside in using these nut butters as tahini replacements is that they tend to be much more expensive than their sesame seed based cousin.

 2. Sun Butter

-Sunflower seed butter also works really well as a tahini substitute.
+Sunflower seed butter has a similar consistency so works really well as a tahini substitute.
 If you want a closer match with more sesame flavour, add a teaspoon of roasted sesame oil.

 3. Smooth Peanut Butter